 The MS SQL Server version is 2008 or higher.

-CHANGE TRACKING and ALTER DATABASE privileges are granted, if Pipeline mode is Change Tracking.
+CHANGE TRACKING and ALTER DATABASE privileges are granted to the database user, if Pipeline Mode is Change Tracking or Table, and Query mode is Change Tracking.

 Perform the following steps to configure your Azure MS SQL Source: